pulibrary/ExcelAlmaLookup/README.md

 <a href="https://github.com/pulibrary/ExcelAlmaLookup/releases/latest/download/CatalogLookupInstaller.exe">CatalogLookupInstaller.exe</a>

+(Note: Depending on your computer's security settings, trying to run the installer may pop up a warning that "Windows protected Your PC".
+If you receive this warning, you can proceed with the installation by clicking "More info" and then "Run anyway".)

 Simply run the installer as the user who will be using the plugin (and be sure to quit Excel before doing so).
 After the plugin is installed, a new tab “Library Tools” will appear in the Excel ribbon.
 This tab will contain a button labeled “Look Up in Local Catalog”.

 <img src='./img/ribbon.jpg'>